Jennyicano/pands-weekly-tasks/README.md

 This task constisted to create a program that displays Hello World! when it is run.
 Here I followed the instructions provided by the teacher in lecture.

 ### Weekly task 2

+This task constisted to create a program that will ask the user for two money amounts (in cent).
+The program will print out the sum of theses amounts with a euro sign and decimal point between the euro and cent of the amount.

+The references used for this task where from [Python Numbers](https://www.w3schools.com/python/python_numbers.asp), [Python Operators](https://www.w3schools.com/python/python_operators.asp), [Real Python](https://realpython.com/convert-python-string-to-int/).

+### Weekly task 3

+### Weekly task 4

+### Weekly task 5

+### Weekly task 6

+### Weekly task 7